shellscape/postcss-values-parser/docs/Func.md

 # Func Node

-The `Func` node inherits directly from `Container` in PostCSS.
+The `Func` node inherits from `Container` in PostCSS.
 This node represents a function call within a value.
 If the function call contains arguments, those arguments will be represented as parsed child nodes.

 ## Properties